 Record Type When Written Information Contained 0 During system initialization after IPL.
 Real and virtual storage size and SMF options in effect.
 1 At SMF initialization and at the first job step termination following the expiration of a ten-minute interval of elapsed system time.
 CPU wait time, system paging statistics accumulated during all of the ten-minute intervals that expired since the last type 1 record was written, the expiration time of the last ten-minute interval.
 2 At the beginning of a dump data set.
 System identification and the time and date the record was moved to the SMF buffer.
 (This record is the standard record header.)
 3 At the end of a dump data set.
-Same type as 2.
-7 After any period when there was no SMF data set available for recording.
+Same type as 2 7 After any period when there was no SMF data set available for recording.
 This is the first record written when an SMF data set again becomes available.
 Count of SMF records generated but not written and the start and end times of the period during which no records were written.
 8 During system initialization after IPL.
 Descriptions of each online device at IPL.
 (Each entry description includes the device class, unit type, and channel/unit address.)
 9 During processing of the VARY ONLINE operator command.
 Identification of the device added to the configuration.
 10 After a device is added to the configuration.
 Identification of the device made available by device class, unit type, and device address.
 Job requiring the allocation is identified.
 11 During processing of the VARY OFFLINE operator command.
 Identification of the device removed from the configuration.
 12 During processing of HALT or SWITCH operator commands.
 System wait time and paging statistics since the last record type 1 and the time this record was built.
 13 At IPL and after each DEFINE command is processed under VS1 only.
 The amount of storage assigned to each partition.
+30 Whenever the time sharing option is started with a START TS command under VS2 only.
+TSO information, such as the time sharing initiation procedure name, time sharing member name in SYSI.PARMLIB, SMF foreground options, storage available to TSO and background jobs, information indicating the characteristics of the time sharing task started, and time sharing configuration information, such as the number of swap devices and a device entry for each swap device.
+31 Whenever the Terminal Input/Output Controller (TIOC) initialization routine is entered by the time sharing control (TSC) task as the result of a START TS command under VS2 only.
+Input/output control initialization information, such as the total number and size of time sharing buffers, number of buffers per user, number of buffers reserved on the free queue, and number of users that constitute slack time.